raulnq/articles/cm0jsibtu003w08l64v9xdpix.md

 ## Method Response

-The [method response](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-method-settings-method-response.html) section defines how the response will be validated and what data will be sent back to the client.

-### Response Validation

-We can define multiple responses by status code.
-In each one, we can specify which headers we return to the client and the model used to validate the response body.
+The [method response](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-method-settings-method-response.html) section defines the response that the client will receive.
+We can define multiple responses by status code, and for each one, we can specify headers and a model for the body.
+This information is useful for generating SDKs or documentation for our API.

 > We must create method responses before the corresponding integration response because we use the method response status code there.